-There are many examples of police misconduct; one popular example is framing someone else or planting evidence to convict them of a crime they didn’t commit.
-This article will go over what police misconduct actually means, give some examples and provide tips on how you can curb police misconduct from happening in your jurisdiction.
+Police misconduct is a serious issue.
+It has been in the news more and more lately, with police officers being charged with various crimes.
+There are many examples of police misconduct; one famous example is framing someone else or planting evidence to convict them of a crime they didn’t commit.
+This article will go over what police misconduct means, give some examples and provide tips on how you can curb police misconduct from happening in your city.

-Examples Of Police Misconduct
+More Examples Of Police Misconduct

 Police misconduct can include a whole host of behaviors, including corruption and excessive use of force.
-A few examples are as follows:

 – False Arrests: police making an arrest without probable cause or arresting someone for fabricated reasons